adamalbrecht/ngQuickDate/README.md

 ## Download

-* [Version 1.0.0](https://github.com/adamalbrecht/ngQuickDate/archive/v1.0.0-alpha.zip) - Compatible with Angular 1.0.x
+* [Version 1.2.1](https://github.com/adamalbrecht/ngQuickDate/archive/v1.2.1.zip) - Compatible with Angular 1.2.x

-* [Version 1.2.0](https://github.com/adamalbrecht/ngQuickDate/archive/v1.2.0-alpha.zip) - Compatible with Angular 1.2.x
+* For a version compatible with Angular 1.0.x, checkout the angular-1.0 branch.

 You can also install the package using [Bower](http://bower.io).